Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Tripodon Street: the Oldest Street in Athens and Europe

 With a history that goes back for millennia, Athens is a city that has seen countless changes over the course of time.
-But there’s one thing that has remained the same for centuries; the name of Tripodon street in the historic center of the city in the Plaka neighborhood.
+But one thing has remained the same for centuries: the name of Tripodon street in the city’s historic center in the Plaka neighborhood.

-Tripodon holds the Guinness World Record as the oldest street in Athens and in whole Europe and has remarkably kept the same name for almost 25 centuries.
+Tripodon holds the Guinness World Record as the oldest street in Athens and throughout Europe and has kept the same name for almost 25 centuries.

 The Name and Importance of Tripodon Street

-In the times of ancient Greece, Tripodon street was used to connect the Ancient Agora of Athens with the Theater of Dionysus.
-That’s the reason why it was widely known as the “street of theater and fine arts” among locals.
+In ancient Greece, Tripodon street was used to connect the Ancient Agora of Athens with the Theater of Dionysus.
+That’s why it was widely known as the “street of theater and fine arts” among locals.

-History books suggest that Tripodon was by far the most beautiful and decorated street in ancient Athens.
+History books suggest that Tripodon was ancient Athens’s most beautiful and decorated street.

 Tripodon is considered to be the most ancient street in Athens and the whole of Europe.